cristaldotgema/Anomaly-Project/docs/anomaly-rising-characters/Main Cast/Mikiya Sateio.md

 Morgan differs from Mikiya in physical appearance inside their shared headspace.
 He has stark, prodigiously white skin, hair, and pupils.
 It’s as if he’s painted over and drained of color.
 Above his ears and behind his temples rest dark horns, curving back horizontally and curling upwards on the ends, resembling a headpiece of a crown.
 His sclera is abyssal black, along with his curling pointed tongue.
 Morgan’s soul color is a lighter shade of green than Mikiya’s.
 Though tame in appearance when compared to other demons, he transforms when starved or gravely threatened.
 His jaw tears open to reveal rows of razor-sharp teeth, the tips of his fingers hone to deadly talons.
 Morgan does not change the body’s physical appearance to match his own, presenting as Mikiya and disguising his true form.

 Mikiya is traumatized and paranoid.
 He disguises his fears and worries, viewing them as personal weaknesses.
 Bearing  guilt for everything from abandoning Mikko to captain’s imposter syndrome, Mikiya holds himself accountable for all his misdeeds—perceived and real alike.
 He fears replacement, failure, authority, and his own (Morgan’s) violent streak.
 Repetition comforts Mikiya, repeating reassuring phrases in his mind to get him through stress, and stimming by drumming his fingers when no one is looking.
-Even with Hauma’s affection and the adoration of his group, Mikiya is starved of love.
+Even with Hauna’s affection and the adoration of his group, Mikiya is starved of love.
 When stressed in solitude, Mikiya scratches at his neck until he bleeds.
 It is not intentional self-harm, but he never tries to break the habit.
 Despite his occupation and suicidal ideation, Mikiya loathes pain and cowers from killing himself.

 Mikiya lives in the past.
 He misses his childhood, glossing over the pain, romanticizing what never was and can never be.
 He wants a redo in life; to be a kid once more, since his surroundings forced him to mature hastily.
 The past challenges Mikiya with rose-tinted nostalgia.
 Letting go of old relationships is impossible for Mikiya, whose prone to heartache.
 In the past and present, he tries to win the affections of people who mean him ill.

 While Mikiya makes fruitless attempts to combat the racism he faces, Morgan drowns in internalized racism.
 He loathes that he was born Hoabi, and longs for the “prestige” of being a full-blooded Paradisian.
 Morgan is far easier to offend, especially if it challenges his status as a captain.
 Though he will not express this anger, Morgan forgives none for perceived slights.
 He loathes authority but is polite and respectful to those in power over him.
 Morgan is prone to bouts of mania due to his god complex, manifesting in intense battles or stand-offs with his group mates.
 He cares less about being morally “good” and much more about securing Mikiya's future.
 Consequently, the only way to keep Mikiya and himself safe are to be on the top—in charge of everyone else.
 Outsiders are stepping stones on their path to power.
 He was born to protect Mikiya and will risk anything to carry out his goals.

 Morgan is far more confident and self-assured than Mikiya on his own.
 He is well-spoken like Mikiya, but his honeyed words are deceptive.
 He manipulates and blackmails his peers to get what he desires.
 Morgan’s detachment from others allows his brutality.
 Morgan’s smugness and condescension outweighs Mikiya’s.
 Assuming the worst of everyone, he plans for friends to turn into foes, inevitably betraying Mikiya and himself.
 When angered, Morgan aims for any emotional weak spots in an individual, shamelessly stabbing at their insecurities until they submit.
-Like Mikiya, Hauma has Morgan spellbound.
-Despite his genuine devotion, Morgan is certain he will slay Hauma on his road to protecting Mikiya.
+Like Mikiya, Hauna has Morgan spellbound.
+Despite his genuine devotion, Morgan is certain he will slay Hauna on his road to protecting Mikiya.

 Morgan can justify anything if it means Mikiya thrives.
 In reality, Morgan is mercurial and reactive—though he views Mikiya as an emotionally immature child in dire need of his deliverance.